Python | Make a simple window using kivy

 Returns:None or a root Widget instance if no self.root exists.”

-run()method Launches the app in standalone mode and calls the
+- MyApp.run() is the run() method Launches the app in standalone mode and calls the class MyApp which returns the Loginscreen() class.

 The best part is that Try re-sizing the window and you will see that the widgets on screen adjust themselves according to the size of the window because widgets use size hinting(adjustment) by default.